hekimm/basic-burc-bulma-programi/README.md

 ## Acknowledgments
 - Thanks to the Java community for helpful resources and tutorials.
-- Inspired by zodiac sign calculators for learning conditionals and input validation.
+- Inspired by basic Java exercises for learning conditionals and user input handling.